Informed Consent Liability & Lawsuits: 3 Ways to Get Sued

 Jackson LLP’s dedicated healthcare attorneys often educate practices about appropriate informed consent procedures.
 This might include staff training, the establishment of practice informed consent policies, and new informed consent forms that mirror the legal requirements.
 Through proper documentation and procedures, providers can help shield themselves from civil and even criminal liability.

 Ready to learn more?
-Call our office at (312) 985-6484 or click the banner below to schedule a complimentary consultation.
+Click the banner below to schedule a complimentary consultation.